OmniSharp/omnisharp-emacs/README.md

 installed and can be found by Emacs.
 On Windows you should install the native curl program from [the curl website].

+To make sure omnisharp-emacs can find your curl, make your PATH environment variable contain the directory for curl, or set the `omnisharp--curl-executable-path` variable to the full path to the curl executable.
+The path may be e.g. `"C:\Program Files (x86)\Git\bin\curl.exe"` or `/usr/bin/curl`.

 To automatically load omnisharp-emacs when editing csharp files, add something like this to your csharp-mode-hook: